 A long ago promise puts Alex Kelly in the reluctant role of guide and protector.

-Gifts cannot always been returned…
+Gifts cannot always be returned…

 270 years of life is more than Joseph ever wanted, but the long road may have just become a bit more interesting.